JoaoCVerissimo/Portfolio/README.md

 - Next Auth

+- Jotai

+- Husky

-- More to come as we progress with ideas
+- More to come as we progress with ideas, maybe some package to document everything later.

 ## Creating and running Tests